Epidurality/NeoFly-Tools/README.md

     1. Send the Enter key to search the Market
     1. Remove the already-searched ICAO from the list above.
 1. Press the hotkey again, and it will do the same with the next selected ICAO.
-1. When the selected list is exhausted, or the user presses the *Stop Entry* button, the Hotkey will be disabled.
+1. When the selected list is exhausted, or the user presses the *Stop Entry* button, the entry script will be disabled.
+Alternatively, you can use the stop Hotkey.
+1. There is also an *Auto Entry* mode, where you need only press the hotkey once and the script will automatically enter remaining ICAOs without you pressing the hotkey repeatedly.
+    1. Adjust the *Delay in Auto Entry* time to your liking.
+    1. Note: NeoFly can accept and process the searches very quickly, however it will visually look like the markets are not being generated fast enough.
+By default the time is set to 1500ms (1.5s) to allow enough time for the NeoFly GUI to process the market, but this is not necessary.
+A delay of 100 has worked in testing.

 ### Market Finder:
 Displays where you can find Markets selling or buying the Good you specify.
 Useful for finding somewhere to sell your load of goods.